Ronald Bruce St. John

-Ronald Bruce St. John (born 1943), also known as R. Bruce St. John, is an American historian and writer on international relations, an affiliate professor of Bradley University.
+Ronald Bruce St. John (born 1943), also known as R. Bruce St. John, is an American historian and writer on international relations, and a affiliate professor at Bradley University.

 Early life

 St. John graduated from Knox College, Illinois, in 1965.
 In 1970, he graduated Ph.
 D. from the University of Denver with a thesis on Peruvian foreign policy, 1919 to 1939.

 Career

 From 1973 to 2001, St. John was an executive of Caterpillar Inc. From the 1980s, he also wrote articles and books, especially on Libya and South American history.
 He ended his career with Caterpillar as Head of Far East Operations, then became an affiliate professor of Bradley University and a member of the board of trustees of Knox College.
 He is a director of Hindustan Power Plus Ltd., the International Marine Certification Institute, and the Illinois Stewardship Alliance.
 In 1995, he was a member of the Siam Society.